SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 If you still can't find what you're looking for, you can refer to our [support page](/getting-started/support/).

-## MUI is awesome.
+## SnowCone is awesome.
 How can I support the project?

-There are many ways to support MUI:
+There are many ways to support SnowCone:

 - **Spread the word**.
-Evangelize MUI by [linking to mui.com](https://mui.com/) on your website, every backlink matters.
+Evangelize SnowCone by [linking to mui.com](https://mui.com/) on your website, every backlink matters.
   Follow us on [Twitter](https://twitter.com/MUI_hq), like and retweet the important news.
 Or just talk about us with your friends.
 - **Give us feedback**.
 Tell us what we're doing well or where we can improve.
 Please upvote (👍) the issues that you are the most interested in seeing solved.
 - **Help new users**.
 You can answer questions on